-We started Scout Clinical in 2016.
+We started Scout in 2016.
 Even though at that point I had been in the life sciences space almost 20 years, I don't think I understood the degree of influence to which the patient voice and interaction with participants and advocacy groups could potentially have on the clinical research industry.
 Since then, I've personally had the honor to watch the industry evolve and witness the conversation that thought leaders in our space are having about trial design, about how we view the participants in the trial and how we care for them.

 Even since 2016, the transition to partnership and recognition of the role participants and their families play in clinical research has made giant leaps forward, specifically around rare disease and recognizing the patient perspective and feedback in trial design and available support services.
-There are so many technology providers, and service providers like Scout that have risen to the top to make changes in how we bout KimberLee Heidmann Scout co-founder KimberLee Heidmann has been has been a core innovator with the company since 2001.
-She now serves as Executive Vice President, Quality and Regulatory, Data Protection Officer.
-Her career in the life sciences began in 1998 at a subsidiary of the World Health Organization Mental and Behavioral Disorders Team.
+There are so many technology providers, and service providers like Scout that have risen to the top to make changes in how we bout KimberLee Heidmann Scout co-founder KimberLee Heidmann has been with the company since 2001.
+She now serves as Executive Vice President of Patient Experience and Customer Success, as well as the Global Head of Quality and Regulatory Affairs.
+Her career in life sciences began in 1998 at a subsidiary of the World Health Organization Mental and Behavioral Disorders Team.
+KimberLee was part of the core team of innovators responsible for bringing Atlas Clinical Academy (now, Scout Academy) to market in 2018.
 Her passion lies in driving transformative change in the clinical research field, creating inclusive pathways to research care for patients regardless of factors such as location, economic status, age, disability, or race.
-Click here to connect with KimberLee on LinkedIn.